LimePoint/opschain-docs/docs/operations/maintenance/docker_image_cleanup.md

+---
+sidebar_position: 1
+description: Regular maintenance tasks to run (or schedule) on your OpsChain host to cleanup container images.
+---

-# OpsChain Docker image cleanup
+# Container image cleanup

 As part of regular system maintenance it is recommended that the OpsChain runner images are regularly pruned to limit disk usage.
 After following this guide you should know how to: